Get Help Now

 The most common law enforcement agencies that interact with the University community are the University Police Department, the Oxford Police Department, and the Lafayette County Sheriff’s Office.
 If you are on the Oxford campus, the University Police Department can be reached at (662) 915-4911 or (662) 915-7234.
 If you are in the Oxford city limits, you can reach the Oxford Police Department by calling 911 or (662) 232-2400.
 If you are in Lafayette County, the Lafayette County Sheriff’s Office can be reached by calling 911 or (662) 234-6421.
 The number 911 should only be used for emergencies.

 Depending on the circumstances, the University can provide numerous services, including academic accommodations, housing accommodations, counseling, health care services, parking services, police escorts, no-contact orders and other options.
-Either the Director of Regulatory Compliance/Title IX Coordinator, a VIP: Survivor Support advocate, or a UMatter: Student Support & Advocacy advocate, can help provide these accommodations.
+Either the Title IX Coordinator, a Office of Confidential Advocacy, Support, and Education (CASE) advocate, or a UMatter: Student Support & Advocacy advocate, can help provide these accommodations.
 The University may also be able to recommend off-campus services.

 The University has several options available for counseling services.
 The University Counseling Center is located on the Oxford campus and is available to University students and employees.
 The Counseling Center does not charge for its services.
 The University’s Psychological Services Center is located on the Oxford campus and is available to University students and employees and the general public.
 The Psychological Services Center charges users for its services on a sliding scale.
 The University has a Student Health Center located on the Oxford campus that offers psychiatric services and general medical care.
 There is no charge to see a physician or nurse practitioner.
 Family Crisis Services offers free counseling services off-campus as space allows.
 Contact information for these resources can be found above.